 Recycled plastic clothing is a contentious topic.
 Is it an innovative solution to the vast amounts of plastic waste we produce?
 Or is it the lesser of two evils?
 The list of pros and cons seems endless, and trying to make sense of all the differing perspectives can be overwhelming.
-Here at Good On You, we recognise that there are certainly issues with materials like recycled polyester – but it isn’t all black and white.
+Here at Good On You, we recognise that there are certainly issues with materials like recycled PET plastic – but it isn’t all black and white.
 Read on to learn more.

 What is recycled plastic clothing?

 There are two broad categories of materials that clothing can be made from, and they are synthetic and natural.
 Natural materials are things like linen, hemp, and animal fibres – things that are sourced in nature.
 Synthetic materials, like polyester and nylon, are man-made, and generally involve a much more resource intensive process to make it to the shelves.